 6. Recommended Next Steps for Schools

-• Audit Current Built-Up Carpet Area – Check compliance with Appendix V.
+• Audit Current Built-Up Area – Check compliance with Appendix V.

 • Plan Vertical Expansion – Use multi-storey designs to increase usable space.